interstitialRedirectModalTitle

 Irrigation Efficiency Project

 In early 2021, The Nature Conservancy began an on-farm trial project in the area around Rattlesnake Creek supported by the Conservation Innovation Grants program at USDA's Natural Resources Conservation Service.
 The goal is to reduce the amount of groundwater pumped and used for crop fields while still maintaining harvest size and profitability.
-Participating farmers can receive a 50% cost-share grant to upgrade their irrigation systems to mobile drip lines, which apply water directly to the soil surface.
-Free technical assistance is tailored to the farm operations but includes the use of a new irrigation scheduling tool developed by Kansas State University.
+Participating farmers received a 50% cost-share grant to upgrade their irrigation systems to mobile drip lines, which apply water directly to the soil surface.
+Free technical assistance was tailored to the farm operations and included the use of a new irrigation scheduling tool developed by Kansas State University.
+Results showed that the technology can help save water, but it ultimately depends on how people use it.
+TNC hopes to expand the project to reach more farmers and realize greater water savings.

 When More Trees Isn't the Answer